 Weddell, in his Description, identified the image as representing the "Mater Dolorosa," a Latin designation for this advocation of the Virgin, and added that the sculpture was "found in Mexico."
 Correspondence between Virginia and Alexander Weddell in February of 1927 refers to their acquisition of a wooden figure of the Virgin Mary and indicates that it was cleaned and "refinish[ed]" by d'Harnoncourt.

-In addition to this image of the Virgin of Sorrows, the Weddell collection contains several other religious images in polychromed wood, including a representation of Saint Francis of Assisi that was, according to Weddell, also "acquired in Mexico."
+52 contains several other religious images in polychromed wood, including a representation of Saint Francis of Assisi that was, according to Weddell, also "acquired in Mexico."
 The provenance of the other sculpted works in the collection is unknown.